GSA/idmanagement.gov/_implement/scl-ssh.md

 ## Configure a Linux Server

-{% include alert-warning.html content = "Server administrators must have root privileges for these steps." %}
+{% include alert-warning.html content="Server administrators must have root privileges for these steps." %}

-{% include alert-info.html content = "The following SSH configurations are examples only.
+{% include alert-info.html content="The following SSH configurations are examples only.
 Other options are available, including Pluggable Authentication Modules (PAM) that look up user accounts and authorizations through directories.
 You can automate account setups by using centralized configuration management tools that can push or remove authorized_keys." %}

 By default, SSH keys are read from the _.ssh/authorized_keys_ file in your home directory.